I've been on and off the Weight Watchers wagon for the last 6 weeks, but I've continued losing weight regardless. (Thank you, breastfeeding.)

-We are continuing to follow our Fat Loser (which for those of you wondering means "free Weight Watchers") plan.
+We are continuing to follow our Weight Watchers (which for those of you wondering is a makeshift "free Weight Watchers") plan.
 My next A1c check will be in mid-December...
 Goals?

 As far as weight is concerned, I haven't been below 160 pounds since I was 16.
 So I'm not setting that bar any lower.
 Let's say 163.
 Yeah, 163.
 And my size 12s should feel roomy.